bbatsov/emacsredux/_posts/2019-01-10-the-emacs-year-in-review.md

 By the way, I think it might be nice if the Emacs Team started running some annual "State of Emacs" survey similar in spirit to say to the ["State of Clojure" survey](https://clojure.org/news/2019/01/07/clojure-2019-survey).
+The results of such a survey can help the Emacs Team decide where to focus their efforts.
+They'd also be a great gauge of the progress Emacs is making towards solving the problems its users are facing and providing the functionality they need.

 On a personal note I hope that I'll write a few more articles here in 2019 and that I'll manage to get CIDER to the coveted 1.0 release and Projectile to the next level.
 I'm also planning to work a bit on `project.el`, so it'd play nicer with